The Attorneys You Want On Your Side

 The time limit for filing a claim against a government entity is much shorter—only 90 days.
 Therefore, it is important to seek the advice of a personal injury attorney and file a claim as soon as possible to ensure one’s legal rights are protected.

-At Lomurro Law, our New Jersey accident lawyers are experienced in emergency vehicle accident claims
+At Lomurro Munson LLC, our New Jersey accident lawyers are experienced in emergency vehicle accident claims